paolodenti/telegram-logback/README.md

 You can browse the project page and javadocs here: [telegram-logback](http://paolodenti.github.io/telegram-logback)

 ## How get botToken and chatId ##
-In case you do know how to get your `botToken` and `chatId`, these are simple instruction to follow in order to get the necessary configuration information.
+In case you do not know how to get your `botToken` and `chatId`, these are simple instruction to follow in order to get the necessary configuration information.

 As described in the Telegram Bot API, this is the manual procedure needed in order to get the necessary information.